oracle/terraform-provider-oci/website/docs/d/core_shapes.html.markdown

 ---
 layout: "oci"
-page_title: "OCI: oci_core_shapes"
+page_title: "Oracle Cloud Infrastructure: oci_core_shapes"
 sidebar_current: "docs-oci-datasource-core-shapes"
 description: |-
-  Provides a list of Shapes
+  Provides the list of Shapes in Oracle Cloud Infrastructure Core service
 ---

 # Data Source: oci_core_shapes
-The `oci_core_shapes` data source allows access to the list of OCI shapes
+This data source provides the list of Shapes in Oracle Cloud Infrastructure Core service.

 Lists the shapes that can be used to launch an instance within the specified compartment.
 You can filter the list by compatibility with a specific image.